The development of mobile displays, which we spend an inordinate amount of time staring at every day, is the product of a long line of innovations.

 It provided a rather garish orange-monochrome color and became very popular in the 1970s.
 The tech also had some popularity in the 1980s when IBM introduced a 48 cm orange-on-black display.

-Stroboscopic displays first appeared in the 1960s and were an interesting solution.
+Stroboscopic displays first appeared in the 1960s and were an interesting piece of technology.
 They were first used in the Russian RASA calculator and worked by spinning a cylinder, using a motor, to display a number of transparent numerals.

-For a numeral to actually be displayed, the calculator briefly flashed a thyratron backlight behind the numeral, when in position.
+For a numeral to actually be displayed, the calculator briefly flashed a thyratron (a type of gas-filled tube) backlight behind the numeral, when in position.

+Liquid crystals were accidentally discovered in 1888 by Austrian botanist Friedrich Reinitzer while he was studying cholesteryl benzoate in carrots.
 In 1962, Richard Williams, a physical chemist at RCA Labs, was trying to find an alternative to CRTs.
-He was aware of research into nematic liquid crystals and thought this might prove to be a fruitful avenue to explore.
+He was aware of research into nematic liquid crystals (a nematic liquid crystal causes the polarization of light waves to change as the waves pass through it, based on the intensity of the electrical field) and thought this might prove to be a fruitful avenue to explore.

 Touchscreen technology was one of the critical developments of modern mobile displays.
-The idea was first suggested in 1965 by Eric Johnson.
+The idea was first suggested in 1965 by Eric Johnson, an engineer at the Royal Radar Establishment in Malvern, England.

-They first appeared in the 1980s and 90s and were introduced to the market by the likes of Fujitsu, SEGA, IBM, Microsoft, Apple, and HP, to name but a few.
+Home computers with touch screen technology were introduced in 1983 by HP, and touch screen technology was soon being manufactured by the likes of Fujitsu, SEGA, IBM, Microsoft, Apple, and HP, to name but a few.

-Electronic paper, or e-paper for short, was first developed in the 1970s but first became popular in the early 2000s.
+Electronic paper, or e-paper for short, was developed in the 1970s, but first became popular in the early 2000s.
 This kind of display, as the name suggests, is able to mimic the appearance of ordinary ink on paper.

 It is flexible, reusable, and can be erased and rewritten on thousands of times.